Looking for the easiest fudge recipe? Today’s Easy Rocky Road Fudge is your answer. And it’s absolutely delicious too!

 At birthday parties, we always had several ice cream flavors to choose from.
 Neapolitan and Heavenly Hash were almost always present.
 The third flavor was usually the wild card…ranging from Chocolate Mint to Caramel Fudge swirl, depending on the desires of the birthday child.

 To me it didn’t matter, I always wanted the Heavenly Hash.

 Then one day, everything changed.
 Heavenly Hash became Rocky Road.
 Still tasted great, so I’m not complaining.
 I think the name ‘hash’ just brought on too many connotations maybe?

-Anyways, on to this Easy Rocky Road fudge.
-It is super easy, no stovetop needed (I used the microwave for the melting)!
+Anyway, on to this Easy Rocky Road fudge recipe.
+It is super easy, no stove top needed (I use the microwave for the melting)!

 And my son has declared this recipe his favorite fudge I’ve ever made.
 He loves all fudge too, so this is a big win in my book.
 Especially since it’s probably one of the easiest fudge recipes you’ll ever make!
 ENJOY!